grano/grano.github.io/_posts/2015-04-06-zeitgeist.md

 Fareed Zakaria’s column in the Washington Post on [Why America’s obsession with STEM education is dangerous](http://www.washingtonpost.com/opinions/why-stem-wont-make-us-successful/2015/03/26/5f4604f2-d2a5-11e4-ab77-9646eea6a4c7_story.html) - he has a new book called *In Defense of a Liberal Education*.

-Leon Wieseltier’s [Among the Disrupted](http://www.nytimes.com/2015/01/18/books/review/among-the-disrupted.html) in the NY Times and much that was written in response (not to mention the whole *New Republic* controversy).
+Leon Wieseltier’s [Among the Disrupted](http://www.nytimes.com/2015/01/18/books/review/among-the-disrupted.html) in the NY Times and much that was written in response. (not to mention the *New Republic* controversy)

 ####Artificial Intelligence

-Of course much is written about incredible feats by AI companies and researchers, but perhaps more interesting is the growing number of prominent figures speaking out against the potential dangers of AI.
+Of course much is written about incredible AI feats by companies and researchers, but perhaps more interesting is the growing number of prominent figures speaking out against its potential dangers.
 If you haven’t seen such threats, do a search for Bill Gates, Elon Musk, Stephen Hawking, Steve Wozniak, Sam Altman, etc. talking about the risks of artificial intelligence.

 ####Consciousness